 “What makes triathlon and endurance challenges to much more meaningful for me is the ability to stand behind something I believe in along the way,” Katie said.

 To date, she has raised more than $275,000 for clean water projects worldwide.
-At every Ironman race she’s done, she has been able to help at least one school gain access to clean, safe drinking water on behalf of H2O for Life.
+At every long-distance race she’s done, she has been able to help at least one school gain access to clean, safe drinking water on behalf of H2O for Life.

 Like any endurance athlete, nutrition has played a large role in Katie’s success.

 When she rowed across the Atlantic she had to consume 5,000 calories per day to maintain her weight.
 This meant lots of dehydrated foods, along with snacks such as dried fruits, nuts and energy gels.
 To maintain her nutrients, she brought a sprouting kit on board to grow lentils, peas, barley, alfalfa, broccoli and other greens.
 She also ate a lot of chocolate.

 Today, nutrition has taken on an even greater role now that her focus is on long-distance triathlon.

 “Because of hypoglycemia, it’s even more important for me to get it right,” Katie said.
 “I’ve found that during racing that sports drinks, gels and SaltStick Caps are all I really need to perform at my best, and during training more solids or real foods included are incorporated.
 It doesn’t take long to realize that even if you are super fit, nutrition is just as important, if not more important, in racing and training.”

 How does SaltStick help Katie?
 A fellow athlete introduced Katie to SaltStick after she was hospitalized for hyponatremia (a dangerous condition in which sodium levels are too low) after an ultra cycling event.